 How can you go wrong with a title like that?
 Apple Music’s flagship playlist is exactly what it sounds like — a roundup of the best new music, updated on a weekly basis, and curated by the top figures of the platform.
-Sure, it’s an eclectic inerpretation of pop music, but where else can you find Shawn Mendes sitting next to Nine Inch Nails.
-Other recent artists to be featured are Kyle, Mitski, and Jennifer Lopez, so you know that you can expect the biggest hits while they are still fresh, as well as music’s brightest rising stars.
+It’s an eclectic interpretation of pop music, and you can expect the biggest hits while they are still fresh, as well as music’s brightest rising stars.

-There are a few radio shows on Apple Music that have become “can’t miss” events, and Drake‘s Ovo Sound Radio is at the top of that list.
+There are a few radio shows on Apple Music that have become “can’t miss” events, and Drake‘s OVO Sound Radio is at the top of that list.
 It’s not just Drake’s taste, which is generally on point and filled with his own signees.
 No, it’s the fact that Drake often uses his platform to debut new original tunes.
-His latest playlist update finds him next to the expected cohorts — The Weeknd, H.E.R. — and less predictable entries, like a sizable helping of Sting and Shaggy collaborative tracks, giving not just insight into Drake’s taste, but also what might be infiltrating its way into his own sound.
+His playlist updates place him next to the expected cohorts and less predictable entries, giving not just insight into Drake’s taste, but also what might be infiltrating its way into his own sound.

 One of the most important decisions you will ever make in life is what to listen to as you prepare to go out on the weekend.
 Okay, maybe that’s not true, but it does feel pretty important.
-Apple Music has you covered, though, with a playlist that’s updated every Friday with tunes great for getting you pumped up to leave your house.
-Or, maybe they are just songs to make a nice dinner for yourself and watch Barry with your dog.
+Apple Music has you covered, though, with a playlist that’s updated every Friday with tunes great for getting you pumped up to leave your house (only if necessary and while wearing a mask).
+Or, maybe they are just songs to make a nice dinner for yourself and watch Succession with your dog.
 Whatevs!

-Elton John’s Rocket Hour (Electic Pop, Curated By Elton John)
+Elton John Rocket Hour (Eclectic Pop, Curated By Elton John)

 Soulection (Future Soul, Curated By Joe Kay)